project-bluebird/simurgh/README.md

 - [NATS birdhouse](https://github.com/alan-turing-institute/nats-birdhouse) - some ATC agents (currently in Python)

+## Quick Start

+If one has Docker install, perhaps the most "hassle free" option would be to run `docker-compose up -d` which will pull down the pre-built images from DockerHub and start each container in order.
+Then all one needs to do is go to `http://localhost:8080` where Twitcher will be running.

+_Note_: If this is the first time running this command, it may take some time to download and extract all the layers involved.

+Then to close this, running `docker-compose down` will shutdown the running instances.

 # Installation

 In order to get things up and running, it is important to emphasise the